jsantias/aws-ecs-scaling-scheduler/README.md

 # ecs-scaling-scheduler
-Scales all ecs service to 0 or 1 on a specific schedule
+Scales all ecs services in the cluster to 0 or 1 on a specific schedule.

+Start times - 21:00 SUNDAY to THURSDAY UTC Time (07:00 AEST)

+Stop times - 12:00 SUNDAY to THURSDAY UTC Time (22:00 AEST)

+These times can be adjusted to your liking

+## Setting the Start/Stop times

+To set the events rules open the `main.yaml` and update the `ScheduleExpression` properties of the resources `StartEcsServicesRuleCloudwatch` and/or `StopEcsServicesRuleCloudwatch`.
+See the  [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html ) for forming the cronjob expression

 ## main.yaml
 Deploys the following resources to AWS: